MENU

 Great Place To Work® partnered with researchers at Johns Hopkins University in a special study to determine the true sources of employee well-being.

 We surveyed over 14,000 people from 37 countries to better understand trends in the average worker’s day-to-day experiences of well-being and their workplace.
-Employee experience is influenced by many factors, but five are key for creating the climate necessary for positive employee well-being:
+Employee experience is influenced by many factors, but five elements are key to creating the climate necessary for positive employee well-being:

 1. Mental & emotional support